jadu101/jadu101.github.io/content/Hackthebox📦/Linux🐧/HTB-Intuition.md

 ![alt text](https://raw.githubusercontent.com/jadu101/jadu101.github.io/v4/Images/htb/intuition/image-5.png)

-Now that we are singed-in, we will first take a look at the coookies.
+Now that we are signed-in, we will first take a look at the cookies.

 Go to **Storage** -> **Cookies** and we can access the cookie value: